natancabral/natancabral-pdfkit-table/README.md

 # natancabral-pdfkit-table

-Create table using pdfkit extends.
+Create a table using pdfkit. #server-side.

 ## Examples